splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 .. meta::
       :description: Describes known issues when using the Splunk Distribution of OpenTelemetry Collector.

+.. caution:: Splunk only provides best-effort support for the upstream OpenTelemetry Collector.

 See the following issues and workarounds for the Splunk Distribution of the OpenTelemetry Collector.

-.. note:: See also the :new-page:`OpenTelemetry Project troublehooting docs <https://opentelemetry.io/docs/collector/troubleshooting>`.

-.. caution:: Splunk only provides best-effort support for the upstream OpenTelemetry Collector.
+To understand how the Collector implements security see :ref:`otel-security`.

+To learn about the Collector's internal logs and other telemetry refer to the OpenTelemetry project :new-page:`Internal telemetry <https://opentelemetry.io/docs/collector/internal-telemetry/>` documentation.

 The Collector isn't behaving as expected
 =================================================